 Delegation: Transferring to a competent individual the authority to perform a selected nursing task in a selected situation.
-The nurse retains the accountability for the delegation (NCSBN position paper, 1995).
+The nurse retains the accountability for the delegation.
 It involves the five rights: right task, right circumstance, right person, right direction/communication and right supervision/evaluation.